-Interlock events that contain a BAC in excess of 0.02% are considered alcohol-related interlock violations.
-Clients are required to provide a re-test within 15 minutes of the failed test to assist the ASAP in determining if the original failed test was due to something other than drinking alcohol.
+Interlock events that contain a 0.02% BAC or higher are considered alcohol-related interlock violations.
+Clients are required to provide another test within 15 minutes of the failed event to assist the ASAP in determining if the original failed test was due to something other than drinking alcohol.
 Although this is the standard, ASAP personnel shall consider the totality of the circumstances surrounding a failing BAC to determine if the event is a violation.